1. Article I Membership

 vii.
 The president, the provost, the vice president for Academic Affairs and dean of the faculty (VPAA/DOF), the vice president for Academic Affairs and dean of the Schools, the vice president for academic development, the vice president for student affairs and dean of the College, the dean for faculty development and research (DFDR), the dean of curriculum.

 viii.
 The dean of the Library and the dean of Admissions.

-Adjunct appointees are entitled to attend all faculty meetings, but they do not have the right to vote.
-On-leave faculty are eligible to vote in on-line balloting for the election of faculty committees, or on mailed ballots conducted according to the provisions of subsection 3.f.iii. below.
+Adjunct appointees are entitled to attend all meetings of the faculty, but they do not have the right to vote.
+On-leave faculty are eligible to vote in online balloting for the election of faculty committees, or on mailed ballots conducted according to the provisions of subsection 3.f.iii. below.
 To be counted, mailed ballots must be returned by the time designated on each ballot.

 2. Article II Organization of the Faculty

 a.
 Section 1 Officers

 i.
 The faculty moderator, elected in accordance with the provisions in b.
 Section 2 below, will serve as the presiding officer at all plenary sessions of the faculty.
 The moderator may vote in plenary sessions.
 If the moderator is unable to attend a plenary session of the faculty, the Faculty Council will decide on an appropriate replacement for that meeting, after consulting with the moderator if at all possible.

 ii.
 The parliamentarian, to be appointed each year by the Faculty Council, will serve at all plenary sessions as adviser to the faculty moderator on questions of order and procedure.

 iii.
 The recording secretary, to be appointed each year by the Faculty Council, will compile proper minutes and other necessary records of the faculty proceedings and will see to the proper custody of such records.